 bats tests/unit/10_apps.bats tests/unit/10_certs.bats

 In order to increase testing velocity, a wrapper script around Bats is available that can be used to run a single test case within a suite.

 Tests within a suite may be listed by specifying the suite as a parameter to the

 A single test can be specified as a second parameter.
 The test is selected by fuzzy-match, and only the first match is executed.

 tests/bats-exec-test-single tests/unit/10_apps.bats clone

-( ) : - while others are not.
-The fuzzy matching happens on the test names listed when no second character is invoked, so executing a test with a more specific name will work as expected.
+( ) :, while others are not.
+The fuzzy matching happens on test names as listed by this script, so executing a test with a more specific name will work as expected.

 tests/bats-exec-test-single tests/unit/10_apps.bats clone_-2d-2dskip-2ddeploy